Medically reviewed by Drugs.com. Last updated on Feb 20, 2019.

 When it affects the nails, lichen planus causes thinning, ridging and splitting.
 Some people experience permanent nail loss.

 The signs and symptoms of lichen planus vary depending on the areas affected.
-Typical signs and symptoms include:
+Typical signs and symptoms are:

-- Purplish, flat-topped bumps, most often on the inner forearm, wrist or ankle, but sometimes on the external genitals
+- Purplish, flat bumps, most often on the inner forearm, wrist or ankle, and sometimes the genitals

-- Lacy white patches in the mouth — inside the cheeks or on the gums, lips or tongue
+- Lacy white patches in the mouth or on the lips or tongue

 - Nail damage or loss